nbsoft/nbsoft-maven-parent/README.md

 # NB Soft.
 Maven Parent

-This repository contains the Parent POM (Project Object Model), that is used for all the NB Soft.
-Maven-based projects.
+This repository contains a Parent POM (Project Object Model).
+NB Soft uses this Parent POM for all their Maven-based projects.
-The Parent POM implements organization information, pre-defined- settings, dependencies and plugins.
+The Parent POM implements organization information, predefined- settings, dependencies and plugins.

 ## License